vectorgrp/sil-kit-adapters-qemu/README.md

 ## Install the sil-kit-adapter-qemu (optional)
 Be aware that SIL Kit itself also needs to be installed to run the adapter.

-Run the following command to install the sil-kit-adapter-qemu (can be done for self-build and pre-built package after cmake configuration):
+Run the following command to install the sil-kit-adapter-qemu (can be done for self-built and pre-built package after cmake configuration):

 ### Linux installation